JVillegasMartin/Article_A_Comparative_Study_of_Training_Strategies_for_Slice_Performance_Forecasting_in_B5G_Networks/README.md

 ## Repository Structure

-- `data/`: Contains the `slice_performance_data.parquet` file with the dataset.
-- `metadata.json`: Provides detailed information about the dataset's variables, including descriptions and data types.
 - `LICENSE`: Specifies the terms under which the dataset can be used.
 - `README.md`: This document, providing an overview of the dataset and usage guidelines.